Snagnar/Factompiler/LANGUAGE_SPEC.md

 - storing item, fluid, and virtual signals in dedicated memory cells
 - building conditional write expressions that preserve the previous value when a guard is false
-- constructing state machines and swapping stored values without bundle helpers using projection
+- constructing state machines and swapping stored values using projection

 Use it as a reference when wiring more sophisticated SR latch workflows.